-If you can’t fo that/don’t have the time then investing in a proper Jack Wolfskin Women’s Selenium Down Jacket, Black, Medium” rel=”noopener noreferrer”>down coat would be the best option.
+If you can’t do that then investing in a proper down coat would be the best option.
 Find one that comes down past your bottom to truly stay warm and pair it with a windproof jacket over top for a properly cosy feeling.

 I cannot keep my fingers warm…like really, no gloves have EVER worked for me!
 That was until I got heated gloves.
 Such battery-powered joy!

-Again, if you can’t shell out for the heated variety, look for decent ski gloves and have a second, normal pair inside.
-You can whip the outer pair off and use your camera, keys etc without your fingers falling off in the -30 cold.
+If you can’t afford the heated variety, look for decent ski gloves and have a second, normal pair inside.
+You can whip the outer pair off and use your camera, keys etc without your fingers falling off in the -30°C cold.

-There are two types of heat pad that would really make the winter chill more beable.
+There are two types of heat pad that would really make the winter chill more bearable.
 We used both and wouldn’t have given up either!

 Single-use hand warmers are amazing for your feet.
 We cracked open a pair and stuck them to the underside of our toes.
 It kept them at a reasonable temperature, avoiding the insistent creep of cold through our boot soles.

 The most important advantage of these is that they are reusable.
 This means they are great value and if you are sneaky, they can be used twice per boil.
 Boil them once to make the filling liquid, they will then hold their heat for a short while.
 To reactivate them, click the metal disc and the contents will harden and become warm.
 It is rather clever really.